gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 extracting configuration out of your site and moving it into the framework and community plugins.

-You give Gatsby React.js components, data, and styles and Gatsby gives you back an optimized website.
+You give Gatsby React components, data, and styles and Gatsby gives you back an optimized website.

 Gatsbygram is a completely vanilla Gatsby site.
 Its optimizations are from the